LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 # Motivation

-In short, variational inference approximates a complex target distribution (like a Bayesian posterior) using a set of distributions, and chooses the best within the set by solving an optimization problem.
-This leads to the fact that the target distribution (for example a posterior conditioned on data) will _not be within the set_ (and is often actually assumed not to be a priori), so why are people so interested/why am I discussing variational methods if it's a given that it won't give you your target distribution?
-In short, MCMC is hard.
+In short, variational inference approximates a complex target distribution (like a Bayesian posterior) using a pre-defined set of distributions, and chooses the best within the set by solving an optimization problem.
+This leads to the fact that the target distribution will _not be within the set_ (and is often actually assumed not to be a priori).
+So, why are people so interested/why am I discussing variational methods if it's a given that it won't give you your target distribution?
+In short, MCMC is hard and variational inference _can_ be less hard and still give you something reasonable.

 In particular, despite the overwhelming success of MCMC methods when it comes to Bayesian inference they do not scale for high dimensional distributions (often called ___p___ problems) or for extremely large and/or high dimensional sets of data (often called ___n___ problems).

 Variational Inference (which I will now denote VI) turns all of this into an optimisation problem and thus can utilise many of the tools of optimisation such as [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) and [stochastic optimisation](https://en.wikipedia.org/wiki/Stochastic_optimization) methods.
 Allowing VI methods to more easily scale for ___n___ and/or ___p___ problems.

 Additionally, VI can more easily update an approximate distribution with new data conditioned on previous data.
-Done by using the previous version of the distribution from the original set of data as a starting distribution, and simply updating the loss function with the new data (similar to a [stochastic optimisation](https://en.wikipedia.org/wiki/Stochastic_optimization) method of tempered annealing).
+Done by using the previous version of the distribution from the original set of data as a starting distribution, and simply updating the loss function with the new data.
+Similar to a [stochastic optimisation](https://en.wikipedia.org/wiki/Stochastic_optimization) method of tempered annealing.
 (If this doesn't make sense, I go more into depth once we have a loss function to actually optimise.)

 Perhaps most importantly: **VI provides a parametric representation of the posterior**, rather than a set of samples.
-This is especially valuable in computational settings where you need to manipulate or compose distributions, such as in probabilistic programming or generative modeling (e.g., VAEs) or more specifically, to use as a prior for future inference.
+This is especially valuable in settings where you need to manipulate or compose distributions, such as in probabilistic programming or generative modeling (e.g., VAEs) or more specifically, to use as a prior for future inference.

 Okay then — what are the core ideas behind VI?
 How can you implement it yourself, and what should you watch out for if you do?
-Focusing on bayesian inference, hence from here I'll stop talking about 'target distribution' and instead 'posterior' for convenience.
+I'm focusing on bayesian inference, hence from here I'll stop talking about 'target distribution' and instead 'posterior' for convenience.
 But of course, you can do a quick replacement as the posterior is just a distribution.

 ---